Apache Arrow 7.0.0 Release

 - Flight SQL support is now available in the Java library, with integration tests to verify it against the C++ reference implementation.

-is now available for sorting any kind of vector.
-In general if dedicated sorters can be used (likeFixedWidthInPlaceVectorSorter
+GeneralOutOfPlaceVectorSorteris now available for sorting any kind of vector.
+In general if dedicated sorters can be used (likeFixedWidthInPlaceVectorSorter) they should preferred as they will generally perform better. -

 JavaScript notes